 Donington-le-Heath Manor

-A small 13th century manor house in remarkably good condition, once owned by one of the Gunpowder Plot conspirators.
-The house is set in recreated 17th century gardens.
+Donington-le-Heath Manor is a small 13th-century manor house once owned by one of the Gunpowder Plot conspirators.
+The house is in remarkably good condition and is set in recreated 17th-century gardens.

 The house was begun around 1290, and claims to be the oldest surviving house in Leicestershire.
 Records suggest the builders were Robert and Isabella de Hurle.
 Robert was an administrator for the Earl of Buchan at Whitwick Castle.
 It is possible the Hurle's did not build the house but renovated an existing building, with would push the origins of Donington-le-Heath Manor back even further in time.